 Prerequisite: successful completion of AP Calculus BC.
 This course is intended for advanced mathematics students who wish to further their studies beyond calculus.
 Course topics may include linear algebra, multivariable calculus, number theory, probability, and combinatorics.

 Year - 6 Credits

-Prerequisite: successful completion of three years of high school mathematics.
+Prerequisite: successful completion of the core sequence or equivalent.
+Open to eleventh and twelfth graders.
 This course follows the recommendations of the American Statistical Association and the Mathematical Association of America for teaching introductory statistics.
 The course emphasizes statistical thinking and focuses on data analysis and conceptual understanding with less emphasis on theory and fewer formulas.
 It takes advantage of the power of technology, such as the TI-84 graphing calculator and statistical software, to foster active learning.
 The course covers the standard topics of an introductory statistics course including organizing, representing, and describing data; producing data through samples and experiments; using probability theory to understand sampling distributions; and drawing conclusions from data by statistical inference.

 Year - 6 credits